mastodon/documentation/content/en/admin/tootctl.md

 `--role ROLE`
 : Define the existing account's custom role by providing the `name` of that [Role]({{< relref "entities/Role" >}}).
 Default roles include `Owner`, `Admin`, and `Moderator` (case-sensitive).

+`--remove-role`
+: Removes the current role from the user.

 `--email EMAIL`
 : Update the user's email address to `EMAIL`.